kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 for the constant definition)
 and CRI-O (see
 [here](https://github.com/cri-o/cri-o/blob/edf889bd277ae9a8aa699c354f12baaef3d9b71d/server/container_status.go#L88-L89)).
-- setting of the `reason` field to equal `OOMKilled` is not standardized.
-We have started an effort to standardize the handling of handling OOM killed containers (see: [Documentation for the CRI API reason field to standardize the field for containers terminated by OOM killer](https://github.com/kubernetes/kubernetes/pull/112977)).
+- setting the `reason` field to `OOMKilled` is not standardized, either.
+We have started an effort to standardize the handling of OOM killed containers (see: [Documentation for the CRI API reason field to standardize the field for containers terminated by OOM killer](https://github.com/kubernetes/kubernetes/pull/112977)).
-However, in the process it turned out that on some configurations (for example the CRI-O with cgroupv2, see:
+However, in the process it turned out that in some configurations (for example the CRI-O with cgroupv2, see:
 [Add e2e_node test for oom killed container reason](https://github.com/kubernetes/kubernetes/pull/113205)), the container's `reason` field is not set to `OOMKilled`.
 - OOM killer might get invoked not only when container's limits are exceeded, but also when the system is running low on memory.
-In such a scenario there can be race conditions in which both the `DisruptionTarget` condition and the `ResourceExhausted` could be added.
+In such scenario there can be race conditions in which both the `DisruptionTarget` condition and the `ResourceExhausted` could be added.

 Thus, we decide not to annotate the scenarios with the `ResourceExhausted` condition.
-While there are not known issues with detection of the exceeding of Pod's ephemeral storage limits we prefer to avoid future extension of the semantics of the new condition type.
+While there are not known issues with detection of the exceeding of Pod's ephemeral storage limits, we prefer to avoid future extension of the semantics of the new condition type.
 Alternatively, we could introduce a pair of dedicated pod condition types: `OOMKilled` and `EphemeralStorageLimitExceeded`.
 This approach, however, could create an unnecessary proliferation of the pod